Gordian adjacency for torus knots: Algebraic adjacency

 \section{Algebraic adjacency}

-In this section we compare $\leq_g$ with an adjacency notion for plane curve singularities.
+In this section we compare $\leq_G$ with an adjacency notion for plane curve singularities.
 We first recall the notion of an algebraic knot following Milnor \cite{milnor_SingularPoints}.
-Let $f:(\C^2,0)\to(\C,0)$ be a polynomial function or a holomorphic function germ that is irreducible\footnote{With the weaker assumption `squarefree' most of what is done in this section still works, but we get links instead of knots.} in the ring of holomorphic function germs $\C\{x,y\}$ and has an isolated singularity at the origin.
+Let $f\colon(\C^2,0)\to(\C,0)$ be a polynomial function or a holomorphic function germ that is irreducible\footnote{With the weaker assumption `square-free' most of what is done in this section still works, but we get links instead of knots.} in the ring of holomorphic function germs $\C\{x,y\}$ and has an isolated singularity at the origin.
 The transversal intersection of its zero set $V(f)\subseteq \C^2$ with a sufficiently small sphere around the origin $S^3_\varepsilon=\{(x,y)\in\C^2\;\vert\;\Vert x \Vert^2+\Vert y\Vert^2=\varepsilon^2\}$ is a knot in $S^3_\varepsilon\cong S^3$ called the \emph{knot of the singularity of $f$}.
 For example, the torus knot $T(n,m)$ is the knot of the singularity of $x^n-y^m$.
-In this case the small sphere can be taken to be the standard unit sphere $S^3$ and thus $T(n,m)=S^3\cap\lbrace (x,y)\in \C^2\;\;|\;\;x^n-y^m=0\rbrace\subset S^3$.
+In this case the small sphere can be taken to be the standard unit sphere $S^3$; thus, $T(n,m)=S^3\cap\lbrace (x,y)\in \C^2\;\;|\;\;x^n-y^m=0\rbrace\subset S^3$.
 Knots that can occur as knots of singularities are called \emph{algebraic}.

-Arnold studied adjacency of singular function germs \cite[Definition 2.1]{Arnold_normalforms}, see also \cite{siersma_diss}.
-As we are interested in knots, we study singular function germs only up to topological type, i.e.\ up to the isotopy class of their knots of singularity, see e.g.\ \cite{brieskornknoerrer}.
-Thus we use the following version of adjacency.
+Arnol'd studied adjacency of singular function germs \cite[Definition 2.1]{Arnold_normalforms}, see also \cite{siersma_diss}.
+As we are interested in knots, we study singular function germs only up to topological type, i.e.~up to the isotopy class of their knots of singularity, see e.g.~\cite{brieskornknoerrer}.
+Thus, we use the following version of adjacency.

 A \emph{deformation} of $f\in\C\{x,y\}$ is a smooth family $h_t\in\C\{x,y\}$, defined for small enough real $t\geq0$, with $h_0=f$. \begin{Definition} Let $K_1$ and $K_2$ be algebraic knots.
 We say $K_1$ is \emph{algebraically adjacent} to $K_2$, denoted by $K_1\leq_a K_2$, if there exists a germ $f\in\C\{x,y\}$ with $K_2$ as knot of the singularity and a deformation $h_t$ of $f$, such that for small nonzero $t$ the germ $h_t$ has $K_1$ as knot of the singularity. \end{Definition} \begin{Remark} Since every holomorphic germ yields the same knot as its Taylor polynomials of large enough degrees, one can study polynomials or holomorphic germs.